 - Melons: Melons such as watermelons and cantaloupes are also a favorite food of deer.
 They are attracted to the sweet smell of ripe melons and will eat both the fruit and the leaves of the vine.

-- Pumpkins: Some deer may also eat pumpkins, but it’s less common.
+- Pumpkins: Some deer may also eat pumpkins, and Its flowers, but it’s less common.

 It’s worth noting that deer’s diet can vary depending on their location and food availability, so deer in your area may eat different fruits than those listed above.